 Degree Requirements and Core Courses

 The course of study for the M.A. in Journalism degree is challenging and requires full-time attendance.
-Students complete 45 units of course work in three semesters, participate in a comprehensive summer internship, and produce a substantial final or capstone project.
+Students complete 45 credits of course work in three semesters over 16 months, participate in a required comprehensive summer internship, and produce a substantial final or capstone project.

 All students learn the multimedia skills every journalist is expected to have in today’s converged newsroom.
-Students may concentrate in print, broadcast, or interactive journalism, but they are also free to mix and match media courses, depending on their interests and career goals.
+Students may concentrate in print, video, broadcast TV, documentary, photo, audio, or interactive journalism, but they are also free to mix and match media courses, depending on their interests and career goals.
 They may customize their media course schedule in the second and third semesters.

 Students get their media instruction inside the classroom and from one-on-one contact with professional writers, broadcasters, multimedia experts, and photographers.
 These media coaches not only give individual guidance on course assignments but they help students draft pitches and get their work published or shown in media outlets beyond the School.

 In their second semester, students will choose a subject matter concentration, selecting from: